adrianogfreitas/ambev-data-challenge/README.md

 make prep
 ```
 This will take the data in folder `data/interim`, process it and put a new version inside `data/processed`.

+All process made by this step can be found in `notebooks/01-agf-data-wrangling.ipynb` with all explanations and a couple of plots.

+## Notebooks
+As we said, all this project was made using Jupyter Notebooks, they are organized at this way:
+- **00-agf-utils.ipynb**: You do not need to run this notebook, this is used by others and have some util functions, some imports and definitions.
+- **01-agf-data-wrangling.ipynb**: This notebook do all data cleaning and preparation.
+Some analysis are made here too.
+- **02-agf-exploratory-data-analysis.ipynb**: This notebook do an EDA on top of a database prepared by `01-agf-data-wrangling.ipynb`.
+- **03-agf-model.ipynb**: This notebook make a LSTM model on top of a database prepared by `01-agf-data-wrangling.ipynb`.
+- **04-agf-final-report**: Just to suport the final report.

+## Next Steps:
+The RNN model is not done, so the big next step is to finalize it and measure the results.

 ## Project Organization